espacesociety/espacesociety.github.io/_macropedia/femaron-felard.md

 Also known as the Bloody Pretender.

-Femaron Felard was born to a family of [[Normalized Anthorph](/macropedia/normalized-anthorph)](/macropedia/normalized-anthorph)s, and from early childhood was raised with a deep hatred of [Anthorph](/macropedia/anthorph)s.
+Femaron Felard was born to a family of [Normalized Anthorph](/macropedia/normalized-anthorph)s, and from early childhood was raised with a deep hatred of [Anthorph](/macropedia/anthorph)s.
 In the years after the death of [Emperor Jubal IV](/macropedia/jubal-four) and the ascension of [Durin Bonish](/macropedia/durin-bonish) as the first Premiere during the [Imperial Interregnum](/macropedia/imperial-interregnum), Femarons family had attempted a number of unsuccessful uprisings against the Imperium, and were finally forced to flee beyond the Imperium.

 Femaron returned to the Imperium under the guise of a wealthy merchant and ingratiated himself with the last, weaker Premiers that succeeded [Durin Bonish](/macropedia/durin-bonish).
 He also took under his wing the remnants of the [Bafiktuy Intelligence Directive](/macropedia/bafiktuy-intelligence-directive), and brilliantly played all sides against each other, until he finally felt the time right and seized power.
 He briefly reigned as a Premiere, mouthing the vows to leave the throne to the Imperial House, all the while preparing for his ultimate goal.